Where to see spring flowers in NSW

 The Riverina region of southern NSW turns golden in spring, thanks to the canary-yellow canola flowers that cover rolling pastures and hillsides.
 From August to early October, follow the Canola Trail to explore idyllic country towns and villages – including Junee, Temora and Coolamon.
 Visit wineries and restaurants, and learn about the area’s history, all the while surrounded by blooms.

 The countryside also puts on an incredible display of vibrant yellow canola fields across the Hilltops Region in spring.
 Travelling on the country roads between Cowra, Young, Boorowa and Harden you will find some great places to capture the incredible scenery.
-Find the picture-perfect spot on the guided Cowra Canola Tour, where you’ll be taken to the best photo opportunities and finish with a local wine tasting.
-You can book a feast among the flowers at the Fields of Green and Gold Long Lunch, a colourful new event held among the canola fields at Glencara in Young, featuring live music, bubbles, canapes and more.
+Find the picture-perfect spot on the guided Cowra Canola Tour, where you’ll be taken to the best photo opportunities and finish with a local wine tasting, or enjoy a scenic flight.

 Note: If you decide to do a self-drive tour, please remember that safety is paramount.
 Be careful when stopping to take photos as many of the roads are highways, with large trucks and other vehicles travelling at 100 kph.
 Only pull over if it is safe to do so, remaining aware of your surroundings including other traffic, at all times.